burtlo/ruby-automation/day_01/09_command_line_ux.md

 ```

 Remember, ENV is a hash, we are simply defining a Hash here.
 When you define
-a Hash you need to specify the key with the corresponding value.
+a Hash you need to **specify the key with the corresponding value**.

-!SLIDE
+!SLIDE title commandline

-# Creating a Table With Real Data
+## Creating a Table With Real Data

 ```
 $ rake downloads:txt:list